-The other half of FEZ is a fiendish adventure games whose puzzles require you to think about stuff like key inputs, decryption and other highly abstract stuff.
-It’s incredibly inventive in a way, but represents an approach to game-making I rarely like.
-It’s all about puzzles barely connected to the world they’re set in, with either none or a tenuous at best explanation why they are placed there at all.
+The other half of FEZ is a fiendish adventure game whose puzzles require you to think about stuff like key inputs, decryption, and other highly abstract stuff.
+It’s incredibly inventive in a way but represents an approach to game-making I rarely like.
+It’s all about puzzles barely connected to the world they’re set in, with either none or a tenuous-at-best explanation why they are placed there at all.
 It’s basically a completely different meta-game welded to the world of FEZ, where the seams can easily be seen.

 And if you don’t go for that kind of abstract puzzle solving, then everything after the normal route becomes a chore to play (not helped at all by the cumbersome way to traverse the world of FEZ, even with all the portals around).
 And the normal route isn’t that great a game either.

 The beautiful graphics are a somewhat good compensation, I just wish there was more game in it I could enjoy.